Stanton-ian grand slam in bleachers leads Yanks over O’s 7-0

 Montgomery induced 14 swings and misses among 73 pitches, including eight on changeups and four on curveballs.
 With another year to strengthen since Tommy John surgery in June 2018, he reached 94.5 mph, up from an average of 92.6 mph last season.

+“Just attack the hitters with four different pitches,” he said.
+“Was in the zone a lot and was able to expand when I needed to.”

-Luis Cessa pitched two hitless innings, and Aroldis Chapman struck out three around a walk in his season debut after completing a two-game suspension for throwing at Tampa Bay’s Mike Brosseau last season.
+Luis Cessa and Aroldis Chapman combined for hitless relief, The closer, throwing at up to 101 mph, struck out three around a walk in his season debut after completing a two-game suspension.

 Baltimore had been seeking its first 4-0 start since 2017 but instead wound up with a familiar result.
 Yankees have won 11 straight home games against the Orioles since May 2019, matching New York’s team record, outscoring Baltimore 69-28.

-A crowd of 9,008 — limited to 20% by coronavirus restrictions — came out for New York’s first night game of this season.

-Lopez gave up four runs, three hits and three walks in 4 2/3 innings.
-Orioles pitchers walked seven.
+López gave up four runs and three hits in 4 2/3 innings plus three of Baltimore pitching’s seven walks.

-Judge reached out for a thigh-high fastball for his homer.
-The 344-foot, opposite-field drive to the right-field short porch would have been a home run in only two other big league ballparks, Houston and Seattle.
-Judge became the second-fastest to 120 career homers by reaching the figure in 428 games, behind only Ryan Howard’s 391.

-Judge especially feasts on the Orioles, hitting 18 home runs against them in 53 games.

 DEBUTS

-Ryan McKenna made his major league debut for the Orioles in right and went 0 for 2 with a walk, … Mac Sceroler, a nephew of Ben McDonald taken from Cincinnati in the winter meeting draft, relieved with the bases loaded in the sixth and threw a called third strike past Judge and retired Hicks on a popup, dropping him to 1 for 15.
+Baltimore’s Ryan McKenna made his major league debut and went 0 for 2 with a walk, … Mac Sceroler, a nephew of Ben McDonald taken from Cincinnati in the winter meeting draft, relieved with the bases loaded in the sixth and threw a called third strike past Judge and retired Hicks on a popup, dropping him to 1 for 15.
 Sceroler pitched 2 2/3 hitless innings with four strikeouts and two walks.

+“He had a really good split tonight, did a really nice job,” Orioles manager Brandon Hyde said.

 POWER OUTAGE

 Baltimore failed to homer in the first four games for the first time since 2001.
+Cedric Mullins was 1 for 4 and is 10 for 17 (,588).
+He was 5 for 5 with three doubles for the Orioles on Sunday.

 HEY, BABY